Desk for studying with a disability or extra support question

 Do you have dyslexia, ADHD or ASD and do you want extra time for your exams?
 For new students with questions about this facility or who want to know more about reading software: there are online consultation hours for questions about studying with a functional impairment and/or support questions in September on Fridays.

 The mailbox is read and handled by Horizon's student assistants in consultation with the student counsellors.

 If you want to make an appointment for the walk-in hours on Tuesdays and Thursdays, you can enroll before 11:00 AM.

 When should you speak to the academic counsellor?

 The academic counsellor in your faculty is your first point of contact if you experience personal circumstances that affect your studying.
 At Horizon you can request the above facilities and find general information, as well as getting advice on studying with a disability at TU Delft.
 For more specific support from your faculty and to request other facilities, you should contact your academic counsellor.
-You can find the contact details for your academic counsellor here: Architecture & the Built Environment, CEG, EEMCS, IDE, AE, TPM, Applied Sciences, 3mE.
+You can find the contact details for your academic counsellor here: AE, Architecture & the Built Environment, Applied Sciences, CEG, EEMCS, IDE, ME, TPM.